aircraft721/PublicDocs/_articles/tutorial-apiv2-carousel-example.md

 ## Overview

-For this tutorial, we will be creating a simple Javascript carousel using Olapic APIv2 to display the most recently published content.
+In this tutorial, we will be creating a simple Javascript carousel using Olapic APIv2 to display the most recently published content from your Olapic account.

-For the full technical specs for APIv2, please refer to the [APIv2 documentation](http://apiv2-docs.photorank.me/index.html).
+For Olapic APIv2's full technical specs, please refer to the [APIv2 documentation](http://apiv2-docs.photorank.me/index.html).

 #### Full Code